 I work as a painter.
-Can my work increase the chance of birth defects or other pregnancy problems?
+Can my work increase the chance of birth defects or other pregnancy-related problems?

 Organic solvents are ingredients in paint that have been the most studied during pregnancy.
 However, the term “organic solvents” is used to describe many different chemicals, so it’s hard to know which exact chemical(s) may increase the chance of problems in a pregnancy.
 These studies usually combine the outcomes of pregnancies of painters, printers, chemists, factory workers, and laboratory technicians, all with different chemical exposures.
-Some of these studies suggest a possible small chance of miscarriage and/or birth defects, while other studies show no higher chance for these problems.
+Some of these studies suggest a possible small increased chance of miscarriage and/or birth defects, while other studies show no higher chance for these problems.

 Even among professional painters, exposure levels will vary greatly based on paints and cleaners used, ventilation, wall preparation, protective gear used, handling and storage, and amount of time working.
 While there is no clear concern for painters, lowering chemical and fume exposure makes sense for both adult and pregnancy health.
 Each product has specific safety precautions on the label.
 An occupational health specialist or industrial hygienist may be able to offer specific ways to reduce your chemical exposure at work.
 More information and some safety tips for working around chemicals can be found at: https://mothertobaby.org/fact-sheets/reproductive-hazards-workplace/.

-I live in an old home and am concerned about lead paint.
+I live in an old home, and I am concerned about lead paint.

 The U.S. Federal Government banned lead-based paint from housing in 1978.
 However, lead-based paint may still be present in older homes.
 Paint chips can be tested for lead.
 People who are pregnant should not remove old paint.
 Do not scrape, sand, or burn old paint because this puts higher concentrations of heavy metals (like lead), solvents, and other chemicals into the air.

 If you need to remove lead paint from your home, have it done by someone who is certified in lead removal.
-Stay away from the area until the project is done and the area is properly cleaned.
-For more information on lead, please see the fact sheet on lead at https://mothertobaby.org/pregnancy-breastfeeding-exposures/lead/.
+Stay away from the area until the project is done, and the area is properly cleaned.
+For more information on lead, please see the MotherToBaby fact sheet at https://mothertobaby.org/pregnancy-breastfeeding-exposures/lead/.